parveenj/screenplay/_pages/about.md

 featured_image: /images/header-aboutme.jpg
 ---

-You probably are here to see some of my work so I'm even more flattered if you spend any time here.
-I never know to share things about me but like the rest of the site, I chose to
+You probably at this site to see some of my work so I'm even more flattered if you spend any time learning about me.

-I'm a seasoned Internet professional who started in the consumer space and have specialized in the enterprise design space for the past few years.
+I'm a seasoned design professional who begins every project with an open mind and fierce curiosity about people and process.

-Let me share some of my life before your reading at this point in time.
-Like the rest of the site, I'll base it off the theory of the 3 act structure that is commonly applied by screenwriters.
-What is a 3 act structure?
-View this infographic:
+Since I'm such a fan of film and dedicated my site to the theme, I'm going to break down my life thus far along the common story telling tactic of the 3 act structure.
+Learn more about it in this graphic but also learn more about how I can apply it to my own life below:

 <img src="images/about-parveen.png">